 These are the most popular employer-sponsored retirement plans in the US, with participation in these plans growing among all age groups.

 Companies set up these plans to allow their workers to save for retirement.
 Employees define the amount they want to contribute from their paycheck… hence the name "defined contribution."

 There are three main types, which are structured and operate in similar ways:

 Contribution details: Employees contribute, sometimes employers may also contribute.
-Contribution limits are $19,000 for each of these plans in 2019.
-Catch-up contributions of an additional $6,000 are allowed for those 50 and older.
+Contribution limits are $19,500 for each of these plans for the 2020 and 2021 tax years.
+Catch-up contributions of an additional $6,500 are allowed for those 50 and older.

 What we like: Employee match.
 Some employers may offer matching contributions, which means for every dollar you contribute up to a certain point, your employer will also contribute some amount.
 It’s essentially free money, and who doesn't want free money!

 What we don’t like: Limited options in plan choice since plans are offered by your employer.
 Employer contributions may be subject to a vesting period (aka: you have to work for the company for a certain amount of time before you can receive this matching benefit).

 Good for: Individuals who want a low-maintenance way to grow their retirement savings.
 Bonus points if you work at a company that offers a 401(k) match.

 New to the scene as of 2006, Roth 401(k)s are quickly gaining popularity.

 Like a 401(k), money is taken directly out of your paycheck.
 Like a Roth IRA, you pay taxes on your contributions, but withdrawals in retirement are tax-free, provided you have held the account for at least five years and don’t withdraw until you reach 59.